complexorganizations/dji-feed-analysis/README.md

 - Using waypoints automate the drone completely.

 #### Use Case:
+- Get the location of people.
-- Get an object's current location (Vehicles, People...)
+- Get the location of objects in real time.

 #### Why are only these drone supported?
 - Currently only these drones are supported since the flight path can be fully automated.